 Many famous sites around the world are hyped up so much that when you finally visit they fail to live up the expectations that you have set.
 The Grand Canyon is not one of them.
 Our Grand Canyon day trip from Sedona was undoubtedly the highlight of our Arizona road trip itinerary.

 When planning our route, we initially thought that we’d be able to spend an hour or two at the Canyon, snap a couple of photos and be on our way.
-Instead, we were absolutely mesmerised by the beauty of this natural wonder and ended up spending close to 8 hours on our Grand Canyon day trip walking and driving around looking at different and unique viewpoints.
+Instead, we were absolutely mesmerised by the beauty of this natural wonder and ended up spending close to 8 hours walking and driving around looking at different and unique viewpoints.

 If you love hiking and the outdoors, visitors should definitely not plan to see all of the Grand Canyon in one day.
 However, if you’re short on time and only have one day available for your visit to the Grand Canyon then it’s definitely worth spending a few hours driving here to see this incredible site.

-You can do a Grand Canyon day trip from Phoenix, Williams, Sedona or Flagstaff, particularly in the warmer months when the days are longer.
-Here’s everything you need to know about visiting this natural wonder and seeing the highlights of the Grand Canyon in one day!
+You can do a day trip from Phoenix, Williams, Sedona or Flagstaff, particularly in the warmer months when the days are longer.
+Here’s everything you need to know about visiting this natural wonder and seeing the highlights of the Grand Canyon in a single day!

 Getting to the Grand Canyon

-Due to a lack of public transport options in Arizona, you’ll need to have your own transport or take an organised tour to the Grand Canyon.
+Due to a lack of public transport options in Arizona, you’ll need to have your own transport or take an organised tour to Grand Canyon National Park.

 If you’re not from the area and are planning on renting a car, then the best way to find a good deal is by browsing on Rentalcars.com.
 The platform aggregates prices from all the major car hire companies to ensure you don’t pay more than you have to.